 3 Government Policies to Watch in 2026

-The recent three policy changes point in the same direction.
+Three recent policy changes point in the same direction.

-The government is moving away from the existing uniform network-separation policy and shifting to N2SF (National Network Security System), which applies tiered security based on data sensitivity.
-Now that AI and cloud adoption have massively expanded the attack surface, practical verification—not just paper-based controls—must back this up.
+The government is moving from the existing uniform network-separation policy to N2SF (National Network Security Framework), which applies differentiated security based on data sensitivity.
+With AI and cloud adoption causing the attack surface to expand explosively, field-tested verification—not just controls on paper—must back it up.

-Starting in the second half of this year, the government will pilot CVD/VDP so white-hat hackers can report vulnerabilities without legal burden.
-This means corporate security must move beyond internal checks to a 24/7 monitoring system with external experts.
+Starting in the second half of this year, the government will pilot CVD/VDP, allowing white-hat hackers to report vulnerabilities without legal burden.
+This means corporate security must move beyond internal checks to a 24/7 continuous inspection system with outside experts.

-Starting in 2027, information security disclosure will be mandatory for all listed companies, and the ISMS-P certification, which had stopped at formal checklists, will fully apply 'real-world penetration tests' to strengthen effectiveness.
+From 2027, information security disclosure will be mandatory for all listed companies, and the effectiveness will be strengthened by fully applying 'real penetration tests' to ISMS-P certification, which had stopped at a formal checklist.

 Enki White Hat Red Team Top 5 Attack Routes